kailash-manasarovar/statement/docs/timeline/2021/december.md

     - Fake accounts like these may have one or two posts, messages in the profile itself, or in the top posts below the profile.

-- I wonder if she left hurriedly because she realized she was being drugged and related it to the apartment in some ways.
+- I wonder if she left hurriedly because she realized she was being drugged and related it to something in the apartment.

 ## Walking